Intermittent fasting (IF) eat-fast-live-longer- Michael Mosley 5:2 diet

 IF brings about a reduction in a growth hormone called IGF-1 (differs to growth hormone GH), which although necessary in early life when you are growing, high levels in later life appear to lead to accelerated ageing and cancer.

 Fasting makes the body switch to a process called Autophagy where the body starts breaking down and recycling old cells.
 This process decreases the chance that cells will become cancerous.

 Although tests have only and can only be carried out on mice, fasting appears to stave off the onset of Alzheimer's.

-IF also helps to reduce Asthma, Eczema and Psoriasis, helps protect the body from age-related illnesses including stroke and some cancers.
-IF rests the digestive system, pancreas, liver and it helps protect the body from diabetes.
+IF also helps to reduce Asthma, Eczema and Psoriasis, and helps protect the body from age-related illnesses including stroke and some cancers.
+IF rests the digestive system, pancreas, and liver and it helps protect the body from diabetes.

 In short, IF where food consumption is halted for 16 plus hours, accelerates fat loss especially the visceral fat around the stomach.